hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 7. Under **Path Name of file on device** you can enter **NA**.
 8. Under **File type** drop down set value to `101` to signify it's an ExpressLink firmware update as opposed to a host firmware update.
 9. Choose the OTA update role created above from **role** dropdown under **IAM role** section.
 Click **Next**.
-10 Click **Create Job**.
-On successful creation it should list the job name and state as in progress.
+10. Click **Create Job**.
+On successful creation it should list the job name and state as "in progress".

 ## 8.3 Monitoring and Applying new firmware update for ExpressLink